MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Parameters

 *`val`*\
-The element added to the end of the deque.
+The element added to the end of the `deque`.

 ### Remarks

-If an exception is thrown, the deque is left unaltered and the exception is rethrown.
+If an exception is thrown, the `deque` is left unaltered and the exception is rethrown.

 ## <a name="push_front"></a> `push_front`

-Adds an element to the beginning of the deque.
+Adds an element to the beginning of the `deque`.

 ```cpp
 void push_front(const Type& val);